 My family of four travels upwards of six times a year, thanks to my hobby of collecting miles and points to fly free.
 That, of course, involves a lot of packing and unpacking.

 My two boys, ages 10 and 14, don’t care much about what they wear and grab whatever shirt and shorts are close at hand, without an organized system of packing.

 Goodbye, careful outfit planning.

-I finally got sick of it, and decided there had to be another way.
-Then, I found a solution: packing cubes.
+I finally got sick of it and decided there had to be another way.
+That's when I found a solution: packing cubes.
 Specifically, Amazon's most popular packing cubes.

 They let me keep each pre-planned outfit together — with socks and underwear — so there is no guesswork involved.

 First, I tried it with gallon Ziploc bags, which worked pretty well, but are quite noisy when packing and make a bit of a mess of empty bags as you unpack the items from each one.
 Packing cubes are better.

 Packing cubes are colored bags of different sizes that fit inside luggage.
 Travelers can use them in a variety of ways.
 You can group like items, such as underwear, socks, shirts, and pants, each in their own cube or try packing individual outfits in each cube.

 I like to use a different color packing cube for each person and separate outfits and items by day, though I’ll group pajamas, shoes, swimming gear and exercise clothes each in their own cube.

 The cubes help clothes last longer